25 Best Feminist Board Books for Babies and Toddlers

 The term feminism is being used to sell books.
 And hey publishers, please keep making the word common and comfortable.
 I support that.
 Plus these publishers are highlighting powerful, outstanding female historical figures.
 I support that too.

 So my joy at seeing the word “feminist” in a children’s book section is limited.
-As an educator and a stepparent, I also want to see books with stories and illustrations highlighting the diversity of every day life.
+As an educator and parent, I also want to see books with stories and illustrations highlighting the diversity of everyday life.
 I want books that challenge gender stereotypes and racial bias.

 We need more than “it’s okay to say ‘feminist.'”